RelaxedJS/ReLaXed/README.md

 ## How ReLaXed works

-ReLaxed consists of few lines of code binding together other software.
-It uses [chokidar](https://github.com/paulmillr/chokidar) to watch the file system. when a file is changed, several javascript libraries are used to compile SCSS, Pug, Markdown, and [diagram files] into an HTML page which is then printed to a PDF file by a headless instance of Chromium (via [puppeteer](https://github.com/GoogleChrome/puppeteer)).
+ReLaXed consists of few lines of code binding together other software.
+It uses [chokidar](https://github.com/paulmillr/chokidar) to watch the file system. when a file is changed, several javascript libraries are used to compile SCSS, Pug, Markdown, and diagram files (mermaid, flowchart, ChartJS) into an HTML page which is then printed to a PDF file by a headless instance of Chromium (via [puppeteer](https://github.com/GoogleChrome/puppeteer)).

 ## Contribute !